chamburr/modmail/README.md

 Then, install Git and Docker on your machine.
 Clone this repository, copy `docker/.env.example` to `docker/.env` and fill in all the configurations.

-Finally, run the following commands to build and run ModMail.
-Please note that the initial build may take 10 to 15 minutes, depending on your machine.
-Subsequent builds would be much faster.
+Finally, use the following commands run ModMail.

 ```
 cd docker